mytrile/marky/README.md

 Marky
 =====

 Marky is simple wrapper for converting strings/text to html using different markdown processors.
-It's the solution to assingment #2 of October RMU.
+It's the solution to assingment #2 of octobers Ruby Mendicant University.
 Based on intirdea's multi_json gem.

 Installation
 ============